Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 If you spend $3,000 with your card within the first 3 months of card membership, you can get 25,000 bonus Starpoints.
 Terms and conditions apply.
 The annual fee of $95 is waived the first year.

 Using Starpoints for Free Nights at Hotels

 Free night awards at Starwood hotels begin at a mere 2,000 points for a weekend stay.
-Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where an award night can be redeemed for 10,000 points or less.
-For example, my family recently stayed three nights at the Sheraton Four Points in Milan Italy for 10,000 points per night.
+Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where you can redeem 10,000 points or less for an award night.
+For example, my family recently stayed three nights at the Sheraton Four Points in Milan, Italy for 10,000 points per night.
 We also have a three night reservation at a Sheraton Suites in Ft.
 Lauderdale, Florida that cost a total of 10,000 Starpoints.
-In contrast, a single award night with the Marriott rewards program starts at 7,500 points and goes up quickly from there.
-Furthermore, Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
+In contrast, a single award night with the Marriott rewards program starts at 7,500 points and quickly increases from there.
+Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
 If they have a room sale, you can instantly redeem your points for an award stay.
 Finally, when you redeem a four night stay with your Starpoints, the fifth night is free.

 Transferring Starpoints to Airline Miles